lukebrit27/surv-cloud/docs/Whitepaper.md

 In the above picture we already have a cluster created called `surv-cloud-wp-gcp` that we will use to deploy the Surveillance application.
 See the GCP documentation for detailed information on creating clusters on the management console.

 The GCP CLI, `gcloud`, allows us to connect to the cluster we created from a local machine.
-We connect by running the command `gcloud container clusters get-credentials` to retrieve the cluster data and update the Kubernetes context to point at it.
+We connect by running the command `gcloud container clusters get-credentials`, which retrieves the cluster data and updates the Kubernetes context to point at it.
 See the command running here:
 ![gcp-initalize-cluster](img/3-gke-initialize.png)

 Connected to the cluster, we can deploy the application, once again running the `deployK8sCluster.sh` script: